I. 5 Lesson Plans (corresponding to our typical 5 class-visits)

 With aquariums set up, water testing, and egg deliveries, the learning curve for everyone is pretty steep during the fall.
 Your TIC mentor will visit with an introductory presentation, and will want to get to know your class, but the focus at this point in the year is quite class-specific.
 Some activities that we recommend include:

 - Draw an adult trout!
 Have students draw their idea of an adult trout.
 Have a class discussion of similarities between student drawings, focusing on characteristics that the students suggest- body shape/size, number of fins, markings, etc. Can the class work together to create reasonable expectations of what a trout looks like?
-Keep drawings for comparison later on!
+Keep drawings for comparison later on, and we will bring a yearling trout!

 - OR read "Trout Are Made From Trees" by A. P. Sayre.
 A great book for younger kids!